mzhang28/blog/content/posts/2023-03-29-shell-in-docker-compose-container-without-shell.md

 	not a dynamic executable
 ```

-If it doesn't say "not a dynamic executable" exactly, you're not using a static
+You should be all good if it comes back with "not a dynamic executable".
-build.
-If you're downloading off the website, make sure you look for something
+Otherwise, if you're downloading off the website, make sure you look for
+something that indicates you're downloading a version built with [`musl`][4],
-that says [`musl`][4], which is a static version of libc.
+which means it's using a static implementation of libc.

 [4]: https://musl.libc.org/